-The Patient Partners in Research (PPiR) program was developed in 2020 by OCC as part of OvCAN to keep the voices of those with lived experience at the forefront of research (link), and has since become an integral component of all research at OCC.
+The Patient Partners in Research (PPiR) program was developed in 2020 by OCC to keep the voices of those with lived experience at the forefront of research (https://ovariancanada.org/get-involved-in-research/patient-partners-in-research), and has since become an integral component of all research at OCC.
 Engaging ovarian cancer patients as partners in research reflects our philosophy that the relevance, importance and impact of scientific and clinical inquiry can be enhanced by valuing the input and viewpoints of those affected by this disease.
 The PPiR program is led and managed by two OCC research staff and two patient advocates.
 Our PPiR team includes a diverse representation of ovarian cancer types, age, sexuality, cultural backgrounds, and geography with each member bringing their unique perspective and shared experiences as ovarian cancer patients, caregivers or loved ones.

 The role of the PPiR program is to train and match patient partners to research opportunities with the goal to complement and maximize the impact of research being done by Canadian researchers.
-All team members are required to complete the Science of Cancer online course (link), in addition to task-specific training dependent on the engagement opportunity.
+All team members are required to complete the Science of Cancer online course, in addition to task-specific training dependent on the engagement opportunity.
 Some examples of activities that PPiR team members have participated in include: